YasinPatel1/YasinPatel1/README.md

 - 👋 Hi, I’m @YasinPatel1
-- 👀 I’m interested in coding and testing
+- 👀 I’m interested in Coding and Testing
 - 🌱 I’m currently learning React and Selenium

 <!---